atesgoral/magnetiq/pages/depth-of-field/index.md

 This was originally done using [Processing](https://processing.org/), then ported to Processing.js (deprecated) and I've recently ported it to [p5.js](https://p5js.org/) with GPT-4.
 You can download the original [PDE file](multi_focus.pde) or the ported [p5.js file](sketch.js).

 The images I've used are below.
-They're taken from the ["Lighting direction" article](http://www.megapixel.net/html/articles/article-lightdir.php).
+They're taken from the original article.

 ![Far in focus](i/far_in_focus.gif)
 {: .center}